Laak Boorndap Urban Garden

 THE TEST GARDEN

-The Test Garden is a living demonstration of the floral planting scheme that will be seen on a larger scale at Laak Boondap.
+The Test Garden is a living demonstration of the floral planting scheme that will be seen on a larger scale at Laak Boorndap.

 THE PLANT TRIALS

-The plants for Laak Boondap are going through rigorous testing to ensure they will be able to withstand extreme conditions, ensuring they will thrive and flourish once in place.
+The plants for Laak Boorndap are going through rigorous testing to ensure they will be able to withstand extreme conditions, ensuring they will thrive and flourish once in place.

 WILD AT HEART

-Laak Boondap was featured in The Age with a story ‘Wild At Heart’ by Megan Backhouse which goes into generous detail about the development and how it is being cultivated.
+Laak Boorndap was featured in The Age with a story ‘Wild At Heart’ by Megan Backhouse which goes into generous detail about the development and how it is being cultivated.